What is XRP? Your simple guide to Ripple’s cryptocurrency

 However, in April, plans to conclude the protracted brawl this year came to an abrupt end.
 “It now looks like a resolution will come in 2023,” Ripple general counsel Stuart Alderoty said in a tweet.
 It was found that published SEC emails caused potential conflicts of interest, particularly in the case of Hinman’s role as an SEC director.

-All in all, Ripple (XRP) is currently seeking collaboration with Congress on smart cryptocurrency regulation to put an end to the Wild West reputation that the industry currently has, to help establish a way of protecting consumers and also foster innovation in the market.
+All in all, Ripple (XRP) is currently seeking collaboration with Congress on smart cryptocurrency regulation to put an end to the Wild West reputation that the industry currently has, to help establish a way of protecting consumers and also to foster innovation in the market.

 The SWIFT of the future?